Home » Africa » Egypt Google Maps & Wiki

 Did you know that the legal system of Egypt is mixed legal system based on Napoleonic civil and penal law, Islamic religious law, and vestiges of colonial-era laws; judicial review of the constitutionality of laws by the Supreme Constitutional Court?

-When you are traveling around or looking for accommodation in Egypt, you would better know, that (there are in total lengths of roadways total: 137,430 km, paved: 126,742 km (includes 838 km of expressways), unpaved: 10,688 km (2010)) and the most crowded areas in this country are: CAIRO (capital) 18.772 million; Alexandria 4.778 million (2015).
-The urbanization rate in this country looks like the following: urban population: 43.1% of total population (2015).
+When you are traveling around or looking for accommodation in Egypt, you would better know that (the lengths of roadways total: 137,430 km, paved: 126,742 km (including 838 km of expressways), unpaved: 10,688 km (2010)), and the most crowded areas in this country are: CAIRO (capital) 18.772 million; Alexandria 4.778 million (2015).
+The urbanization rate in this country looks like the following: urban population: 43.1% of the total population (2015).

-The total number of population in Egypt: 94,666,993 (July 2016 estimate) with a population growth rate of 2.51% (2016 estimate) and the most widely spoken language(s) are Arabic (official language), English and French widely understood by educated classes.
-In these days, Egypt has to face with a net migration rate of -0.5 migrant(s) / 1,000 population (2016 estimate).
+The total population in Egypt: 94,666,993 (July 2016 estimate) with a population growth rate of 2.51% (2016 estimate) and the most widely spoken language(s) are Arabic (official language), English and French widely understood by educated classes.
+These days, Egypt has to face a net migration rate of -0.5 migrant(s) / 1,000 population (2016 estimate).

 You may find the following ethnic groups in Egypt nowadays; Egyptian 99.6%, other 0.4% (2006 census).